 Millennials don't want their lives to revolve around money.
 No matter their background, young adults share a sense of entrepreneurship.

 That innovative spirit can limit the amount of risk millenials are willing to take with their investments, and it tends to inform their sense of social responsibility.
 A pair of movements — one sometimes called "values-based investing" (VBI) and the other "impact philanthropy" — have gained traction among young people like no other generational segment of the population.

 Providing connections to other authorities is of vital importance to young investors.

 The results of our survey suggest that the ability to provide sound financial advice is just one of the things Millennials are looking for from advisors.
 What they are really seeking are connections.
 Whether it's meeting with commercial bankers to discuss a business loan, or an introduction to the director of an innovative nonprofit, members of this generation want to know that your network will help them expand and deepen their network.

 Millennials may not yet fully appreciate the degree to which wealth management firms have evolved to meet their needs.

 Investors weren't the only ones harmed, and influenced, by the financial crisis.
 The wealth-management industry, too, had to face up to some inherent problems and make changes.
 The result is that clients are more in control of the wealth management process than ever.
 Advisors must continue to carefully listen to young investors in order to gain a clear understanding of their anxieties and aspirations.
-Our survey results make clear that today's young adults are motivated to make wise and pragmatic decisions, especially if firms can help make sure their natural and often healthy skepticism doesn't ossify into the kind of conservatism that can expose investors to significant risks.
+Our survey results make clear that today's young adults are motivated to make wise and pragmatic decisions, especially if firms can help make sure their natural and often healthy skepticism doesn't ossify into the kind of conservatism that can expose investors to missed opportunities.
 An open mind, by both financial firms and Millennials, is the key to them finding common ground.

 Click here to read the full Whitepaper